 This cocktail calls for Green Tea Pineapple Rum.
 If you don't have time to do an infusion, you can substitute store-bought pineapple rum.

 The homemade rum has a bitter edge from the green tea that you'll lose with store-bought, but it still makes a good cocktail.
 You might add an extra drop or two of bitters, if you go that route.

 For my cocktail, I used my friend Duane's amazing Cherry Green Tea Bitters.
 If you're not an Atlanta local, you won't have access to these.
 That's okay!
 Substitute orange bitters, and you're good to go.
 But Atlanta people - Duane's bitters make this cocktail super complex-tasting.
 I actually developed this recipe around them.

 If you don't do the booze thing, that's totally okay, too.
-You can use the recipe below the cocktail recipe to make the mocktail variation.
+You can use green tea in place of rum.
 It's basically a no-sugar-added lemonade made with green tea instead of water, and it's freaking awesome.
 It also looks exactly like the cocktail version.

 Muddle, Muddle, Muddle